langchain-ai/memory-template/README.md

 Customize memory memory_types: This memory graph supports two different `update_modes` that dictate how memories will be managed:

 1. Patch Schema: This allows updating a single, continuous memory schema with new information from the conversation.
 You can customize the schema for this type by defining the JSON schema when initializing the memory schema.
-For example:
+Our default example is repeated below:

 ```json
 {